intelowlproject/IntelOwl/docs/source/Usage.md

 - `Popular_URL_Reputation_Services`: Collection of the most popular and free reputation analyzers for URLs and Domains
 - `Popular_IP_Reputation_Services`: Collection of the most popular and free reputation analyzers for IP addresses
 - `Dns`: A playbook containing all dns providers
+- `Takedown_Request`: Start investigation to request to take down a malicious domain.
+A mail will be sent to the domain's abuse contacts found
+- `Abuse_IP`: Playbook containing the Abusix analyzer.
+It is executed after the Takedown_Request playbook
+- `Send_Abuse_Email`: Playbook containing the AbuseSubmitter connector to send an email to request to take down a malicious domain.
+It is executed after the Abuse_IP playbook

 #### Playbooks creation and customization